shhhkun/TrashPando/README.md

 ## Overview
 TrashPando is a desktop app built with Electron that helps users clean up their storage by finding duplicate, unused, or forgotten files.
 With plans to integrate smart metrics like last access time and usage frequency, TrashPando aims to make disk cleanup simple and efficient.

-*Built with: Electron, Node.js, JavaScript*
+*Built with: Electron, Node.js, React, Vite, JavaScript, Tailwind CSS*

 ---